-Special Admission requirements: In addition to the requirements of the Valdosta State University Graduate School, applicants for regular admission into the MSCJ degree program must also have a minimum 2.75 grade point average on all undergraduate work for which grades were assigned.
 Applicants must submit two letters of recommendation from undergraduate professors and a two-page essay relating the reasons why they wish to pursue graduate study in criminal justice at Valdosta State University and summarizing their career goals, relevant past experience, academic awards, and recognition of achievements.
-In addition, admission to the MSCJ degree program requires completion of one undergraduate course in basic statistics and one course in research methodology.
+In addition, admission to the MSCJ program requires completion of one undergraduate course in basic statistics and one course in research methodology.
 Students may apply for a waiver of these requirements and demonstrate proficiency by passing an examination.

 Students who have not completed these requirements or who do not receive a waiver must complete a statistics course and a research methods course without graduate credit before formal admission to the criminal justice graduate program.
-Students who do not have an undergraduate degree in criminal justice may be required to audit undergraduate criminal law and criminological theory courses before enrolling in graduate level work in these areas, as determined by the Criminal Justice Admissions Committee.
-See details in this Graduate School Catalog for probationary admission.
+Students who do not have an undergraduate degree in criminal justice may be required to audit undergraduate criminal law and criminological theory courses before enrolling in graduate level work in these areas, as determined by the Criminal Justice Graduate Admissions Committee.